12 January 2011

-This morning’s “grilling” of Barclays’ new chief executive, Bob Diamond, was a wholly unsatisfactory affair.
-A light sautée-ing would be a more accurate description.
+This morning’s “grilling” of Barclays’ new chief executive, Bob Diamond, was an unsatisfactory affair.
+A light sautée-ing would perhaps be a more accurate description.

-There wasal outrage aplenty from the politicians on the committee about the behaviour of banks such as Barclays but, for the m morost part, it was water off a duck’s back for Diamond, who controversially took over from John Varley as Barclays’ boss on January 1st.
+There was outrage aplenty from MPs on the committee about the behaviour of banks such as Barclays but, for the most part, it was water off a duck’s back for Diamond, who controversially took over from John Varley as Barclays’ boss on January 1st.

 Despite repeated questions from Tory MP David Ruffley, Diamond refused to thank UK taxpayers for the support they have provided to his sector (and, indirectly, his bank) over the past two to three years.
 Instead he just thanked central banks around the world.

-In September 2010, Barclays appointment of Diamond as Varley’s successor caused consternation in the UK.
-It was widely interpreted as a signal that David Cameron’s coalition government had caved in to the bankers (since Diamond is considered unlikely to have accepted the job unless he had received guarantees from the UK government that Barclays would not be broken up).
+In September 2010, Barclays’s appointment of Diamond as Varley’s successor caused consternation in the UK.
+It was seen as a signal that David Cameron’s coalition government had caved in to the bankers (apparently since Diamond was seen as unlikely to have accepted the job unless he had received guarantees from the UK government that Barclays would not be broken up).